apilayer/numvalidate/README.md

 NumValidate is a phone validation REST API powered by Google LibPhoneNumber, a phone number formatting and parsing library released by Google, originally developed for (and currently used in) Google's Android mobile phone operating system, which uses several rigorous rules for parsing, formatting, and validating phone numbers for all countries/regions of the world.

-NumValidate is open source, and in this repository you'll be able to find everything you'll need to setup your own NumValidate platform.
 &nbsp;

 <p align="center" margin-bottom="0">